 - Malicious behavior (interference, interception, and impersonation)

 Any weakness that a hacker can take advantage of to breach security and hurt your business is considered a vulnerability.
-These can be pinpointed thanks to several different types of analyses (including an analysis of software security) audit reports, and vendor data.
+These can be pinpointed thanks to several types of analyses (including an analysis of software security) audit reports, and vendor data.

 Three different types of testing can also help identify system vulnerabilities: